-- b.
+- a.
+Extending Youth Court within each targeted area - b.
 Aggression Replacement Therapy (ART) specialized program for violent juvenile offenders.
-ART provides an alternative treatment program to stem the violence at an earlier age - Initiating judicial training on methods to involve the parents more in the judicial process to reduce the likelihood of recidivism - d.
+ART provides an alternative treatment program to stem the violence at an earlier age - c.
+Initiating judicial training on methods to involve the parents more in the judicial process to reduce the likelihood of recidivism - d.
 Funding for a specialized prosecutor to handle violent firearm crimes with defendants up to age 29 and to work with law enforcement on the prosecution of gun crimes